johnbillion/query-monitor/readme.txt

 = Is Query Monitor available on WordPress.com VIP Go? =

-Yep!
+Yes, it's included as part of the VIP Go platform.
 However, a user needs to be granted the `view_query_monitor` capability to see Query Monitor even if they're an administrator.

 = I'm using multiple instances of `wpdb`.
 How do I get my additional instances to show up in Query Monitor? =